 Note: Status bits that are manipulated by the device (including the interrupt flag bits) are set or cleared in the Q1 cycle.
-So there is no issue with executing R-M-W instructions
+So there is no issue with executing R-M-W instructions on registers which contain these bits.

 29.4 Q Cycle Activity